Everything-AI/VANI-Personal-Assistant/README.md

 ## Model Description

 VANI was developed using Machine Learning abstractions, so the main aim was not just to instigate a virtual assistant but, the model itself was of prime importance which lead to its innumerous applications.
-Furthermore, the model used was sequence-to-sequence, written from scratch, which made all the  difference.
+Furthermore, the model used was sequence-to-sequence, written from scratch in tensorflow.
 Additionally, its application was not at all domain specific as the model which was generated can be applied to more problem statements like machine translation, text summarization, etc.

 ## Trigger Actions